 A hot tub can run anywhere from $2,000 to $32,000, according to Consumer Affairs, with mid-tier hot tubs typically ranging between $4,000 and $8,000.
 And that doesn’t include the costs of ground preparations, electrical wiring, or installation.

 Fortunately, though you may not find a specific “hot tub loan,” there are several ways to secure financing.
-In this guide, we’ll provide some of the most popular ways to finance your new hot tub as well as some lenders you may want to consider.
+In this guide, we’ll provide some of the most popular ways to finance your new hot tub.

 In this guide: